CathIAS/TLIO/README.md

 ## File formats

+### Dataset lists

+`test.txt`, `train.txt` and `val.txt` are all the same.
+Each row is the name of a sequence to be used for one of the purposes of test, train or validate.
+The name should be the same of the sequence directory for example `seq1` and `seq22` as above.

 ### Used to generate `data.hdf5`
 Timestamps (t) are in miliseconds.
 Each row corresponds to a single timestamp.
 All data is delimited by commas.